jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 }
 ```

 It works!
-Technically speaking, we have a functioning, deployable Serverless service.
+Technically speaking, we have a functioning, deployable Serverless Framework service.
 However, before we can deploy we must configure our AWS credentials.

 ### Configuer Serverless Framework AWS Credentials